Lameguy64/PSn00bSDK/README.md

    GCC 7.2.0 for mipsel-unknown-elf, MSys2 and MinGW GCC.
 Make sure you can access gcc, mipsel-unknown-elf-gcc and make from any directory in the command prompt.
-5. Build tinyxml2 with MinGW GCC through MSys2's shell.
+5. Build tinyxml2 with MinGW GCC through MSys2's shell
+   (./configure then make).
 6. Clone/download PSn00bSDK source files.
-7. Enter libpsn00b directory and run make (with optional -j parameter for building across multiple cores/threads).
+7. Enter libpsn00b directory and run make.
-8. Enter tools directory and run make, then make install to consolidate the executables to a bin directory.
-Add this directory to your PATH environment variable.
+8. Enter tools directory and run make, then 'make install' to consolidate the executables to a bin directory.
+Add this directory to your PATH environment variable and make sure elf2x is accessible from any directory.
 9. Compile the example programs to test if the SDK is set up correctly.
-   Set correct paths in sdk-common.mk when necessary.
+   Update directory paths in sdk-common.mk when necessary.

 ### Linux and Unix-likes:
 1. Build and install the GNU GCC toolchain configured for mipsel-unknown-elf (see toolchain.txt for details).
+2. Update your PATH environment variable to point to the bin directory of the toolchain.
+Make sure the toolchain executables are accessible from any directory in the terminal.
 2. Install the following (development) package:
   * tinyxml2
 3. Clone/download PSn00bSDK source files.
 4. Enter the libpsn00b directory and run make.
-Make sure mipsel-unknown-elf-gcc is accessible in the terminal from within any directory beforehand.
-5. Enter the tools directory and run make, then make install to consolidate the binaries to a bin directory.
-Add this directory to your PATH variable.
+5. Enter the tools directory and run make, then 'make install' to consolidate the executables to a bin directory.
+Add this directory to your PATH variable and make sure elf2x is accessible from any directory.
 6. Compile the example programs to test if the SDK is set up correctly.
-   Set correct paths in sdk-common.mk when necessary.
+   Update directory paths in sdk-common.mk when necessary.

 ## Examples